MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 ## Custom rules

 All custom rules are optional.
+For an inherited process, you specify a rule which consists of a condition plus action.
+For an On-premises XML process, you specify rules for a field or within the workflow.

-The following sections provide a mapping of rules supported by the inherited process model and those supported by the On-premises XML process model.
-There isn't a one-to-one mapping.
-In some cases, the XML element rule is defined within the Edit field dialog and not as a rule.
-Other elements, such as `FROZEN`, `MATCH`, `NOTSAMEAS`, aren't supported in the inherited process.
+There isn't a one-to-one mapping between the two processes.
+In some cases, the XML element rule is defined within the **Edit field** dialog for the inherited process and not as a rule.
+Other XML elements, such as `FROZEN`, `MATCH`, `NOTSAMEAS`, aren't supported in the inherited process.

 Note the following:
 - Rules are always enforced, not only when you are interacting with the form but also when interfacing through other tools.
 For example, setting a field as read-only not only applies the rule on the work item form, but also through the API and Excel Azure DevOps Server Add-in.
 - Inherited process entries specify conditions and actions to make a complete rule.
 XML elements don't make those distinctions.
-- There isn't an overall one-to-one mapping between inherited entries and XML elements.
 - Field rules don't support assigning values that are the sum of two other fields or performing other- mathematical calculations.
 However, you may find a solution that fits your needs via the [TFS Aggregator (Web Service)](https://marketplace.visualstudio.com/items?itemName=tfsaggregatorteam.tfs-aggregator-web-service) Marketplace extension.
 See also [Rollup of work and other fields](../../../reference/xml/support-rollup-of-work-and-other-fields.md).
 - You may find additional solutions to applying custom rules to fields using a Marketplace extensions, such as the [Work item form control library extension](https://marketplace.visualstudio.com/items?itemName=mohitbagra.vsts-wit-control-library&ssr=false#overview).